shilab2017/MCMC-CE-codes/README.md

 5. The "Example3" folder contains R programs for generating the results of "Example 3: Ratio statistic in differential gene expression analysis" reported in the paper.
 The leukemia gene expression data is available from the bioconductor R package golubEstes: http://bioconductor.org/packages/release/data/experiment/html/golubEsets.html

 The programs were run and tested with R version 3.4.2 on Intel Xeon CPU E5-2640/2.6 GHZ with Scientific Linux operating system.

+The "Supplementary_Tables.zip" file contains the supplementary tables of the manuscript.